Loading...

 hooksHookCallback[]-Required.
 Array of callback functions to execute when the pattern matches

 Use the matcher pattern to target specific tools whenever possible.
-A matcher with 'Bash' only runs for Bash commands, while omitting the pattern runs your callbacks for every tool call.
-Note that matchers only filter by tool name, not by file paths or other arguments—to filter by file path, check tool_input.file_path inside your callback.
+A matcher with 'Bash' only runs for Bash commands, while omitting the pattern runs your callbacks for every occurrence of the event.
+Note that for tool-based hooks, matchers only filter by tool name, not by file paths or other arguments.
+To filter by file path, check tool_input.file_path inside your callback.

-Discovering tool names: Check the tools array in the initial system message when your session starts, or add a hook without a matcher to log all tool calls.
+Discovering tool names: See Tool Input Types for the full list of built-in tool names, or add a hook without a matcher to log all tool calls your session makes.

 MCP tool naming: MCP tools always start with mcp__ followed by the server name and action: mcp__<server>__<action>.
 For example, if you configure a server named playwright, its tools will be named mcp__playwright__browser_screenshot, mcp__playwright__browser_click, etc. The server name comes from the key you use in the mcpServers configuration.